Key Project Summaries

 Situation: A major U.S. retailer built a new store with two levels; one for their traditional format, the other for a warehouse format.
 The load carrying capacity of the second floor beams was questioned before completion, since point loading was expected, given the inevitable movement and concentration of palletized inventory.

-System Installation: A forty channel strain sensor monitoring system was installed with appropriate control hardware and software.
+System Installation: A forty channel LifeSpan strain sensor monitoring system was installed with appropriate control hardware and software.
 Displacement data was captured on a regular schedule and data uploaded to LifeSpan’s Network Operations Center (NOC).
 A local overload annunciator panel was also installed and activated for alerting in-store personnel.
 The project was delivered on-budget and within thirty days of receipt of order (two weeks ahead of schedule).

 Discussion: The owner was concerned about controlling point loading to avoid high levels of stress/strain on the second floor beams.
 Internet capture and distribution of the sensor derived information was made available to store personnel, the building contractor and structural engineers.
 The sensor information clearly showed store loading (initial inventory build) and subsequent additional loading in certain areas prior to the Christmas holiday season.
 After reviewing the information captured for six months, the structural engineering firm established limits of displacement/strain and these limits were programmed into the local alarm software.
 Store personnel received alarms when loading was over established limits and took corrective action to alleviate potential overloaded conditions.
 This solution saved the owner millions of dollars in unnecessary repair work and a substantial delay in the store opening.